spencerparkin/Frumpy/README.md

 ![snapshot](https://github.com/spencerparkin/Frumpy/blob/master/Screenshot.png?raw=true)

-As you can see, there is much work to be done, such as lighting and texturing.
+As you can see, it looks like crap and renders really slow.